-PCAP Preclinical Program
+PCAP Program

-We have discovered a series of novel lead compounds that provide the potential for a new class of pro-cognitive antipsychotic drugs.
-These compounds differ structurally from ACP-104, but like ACP-104, they combine muscarinic m1 agonism with actions on both dopamine and serotonin receptors.
-These novel compounds demonstrate robust effects in animal models of psychosis and pro-cognitive effects in preclinical models of cognition.
-We are currently seeking to identify a clinical candidate for further development in this program.
+We have discovered a series of lead compounds that provide the potential for a new class of pro-cognitive antipsychotic drugs.
+These compounds combine muscarinic m1 agonism with actions on both dopamine and serotonin receptors.
+These novel compounds have demonstrated robust effects in preclinical models of psychosis and pro-cognitive effects in preclinical models of cognition.

-Muscarinic Preclinical Program
+Muscarinic Program

-Our muscarinic program is designed to deliver new drug candidates to treat psychosis, cognitive disturbances in patients with schizophrenia and dementia, neuropathic pain, and other indications.
 We have identified novel sites for muscarinic receptor/drug interactions that yield selective muscarinic agonists.
-Such compounds have not shown the side effects typical of non-selective muscarinic agents, but show robust effects in animal models of psychosis, cognition, and neuropathic pain.
+Such compounds have not shown the side effects typical of non-selective muscarinic agents, but show robust effects in preclinical models of psychosis, cognition, and pain.
 This program includes our muscarinic agonists that selectively target the m1 muscarinic receptor and may represent a novel approach to the treatment of cognition in patients with schizophrenia.
-We have discovered over 300 potent muscarinic agonists that selectively target the m1 muscarinic receptor.
-These muscarinic agonist compounds inhibit behaviors associated with psychotic states and enhance cognitive function in preclinical models.